 All through middle school I felt like: Grades do represent who I am.
 You know, if I have 100, that means I am a perfect person, and if I have a 60, then I’m just no one.

 Some of us are from marginalized communities.
 I found out that education serves as a tool to empower these students, and I guess that’s really empowered me, too.
 My drive for education has made want to improve on everything in my life, and just learn everything.
 It’s made me more creative.
-It just made me feel like more of a
+It just made me feel like more of a human, than, like, a number.

 For the dozens of member schools in New York City Department of Education’s Mastery Collaborative (MC), student-centered learning is competency-based (also called mastery-based) and implemented with a culturally responsive lens.
 Student-centered approaches are the inspiration for and the engine of our learning community.
 As part of the New York City Department of Education’s Office of Leadership, we push each other as fearlessly as we can toward the teaching moves and school cultures that work best for young people—and to change or abandon what’s not working.